cccbr/runningatower/content/docs/070-RingingChamber/index.md

 <img src="CCTV.jpg" alt="drawing" height="250">

-*Figure 7: CCTV showing church interior and bell chamber*
+*Figure 10: CCTV covering church interior and bell chamber*

 CCTV may cover the ringing chamber and the bell chamber.
 It is useful for visitors, who may not be able to access the tower, and for learners.